axelarnetwork/axelar-examples/examples/evm/call-contract-with-valued-express/README.md

 The GMP Express feature is already lived on our testnet.
 However, the following conditions need to be met:

 -   The contract address must be whitelisted by our executor service.
--   We only support `aUSDC` token and the amount must be less than 500 aUSDC.

 Currently, our whitelisted contract addresses for this example are: